Ium101/Files-and-Folders-Lister-Z/USER_MANUAL.md

 - For Linux, use the provided launch scripts: `run_lister_z.sh`, or `run_lister_z_gui.sh`.
 - For MacOS, use the provided launch scripts:  `Lister Z.command`, or `Lister Z GUI.command`.

+## Alternative Versions (Alt Folder)

+The Alt folder contains alternative versions of the CLI and GUI programs.
+These versions:
+- Do NOT include credits in the output files (TXT, DOCX, JSON).
+-

 See `README.md` for more details.
 For support or more information, refer to the project README or contact Ium101.